 If we wanted to compute the time to travel to a position given a

-velocity, we'd have to assume that the velocity is in the same
+velocity, we could assume that the velocity is in the same

 // Compute velocity.